Eleventh District Banking Trends

 Return on average assets

-• Eleventh District banks earned a return on average assets (ROAA) of 1.23 percent in first quarter 2025, down 2 basis points (bps) from the previous quarter but 5 bps higher than in first quarter 2024.
+- Eleventh District banks earned return on average assets of 1.35 percent in the second quarter, 12 basis points higher than the first quarter and 14 basis points higher than the second quarter of 2024.

 Net income breakdown

-• Much of the higher profitability for Eleventh District banks relative to U.S. peers can be attributed to lower provision expense.
+- Higher profitability for Eleventh District banks relative to U.S. peers can be traced to lower provision expense.

 Net interest margins